Lipkowski/Markdown_test_v2/STE - review.md

-Machine translation is everywhere: you get it for free on Facebook, Word, other Microsoft services and possibly, most known - Google Translate.
-If you use MT services there are some that work possibly best for your language: Baidu in China, DeepL in Europe, or Yandex in Russia.
+Machine translation is everywhere: you get it for free on Facebook, Word, other Microsoft services, and possibly, most known - Google Translate.
+If you use MT services, some work best for your language: Baidu in China, DeepL in Europe, or Yandex in Russia.

-MT works really well: you may easily get an output document that has all titles, images and footnotes perfectly in place.
-Document also reads smoothly and makes a lot of sense.
+MT works well: you may easily get an output document with all titles, images, and footnotes perfectly in place.
+The document also reads smoothly and makes a lot of sense.

-…Or does it really?
+…Or does it?

-Machine Translation AD 2022 can model language really well.
-The MT output will very likely be fluent and understandable, for a source text written correctly and in fairly standard language.
-The biggest risk, however, is that the sense and meaning can be lost.
-It can get distorted, negated, or changed to something totally irrelevant.
+Machine Translation AD 2022 can model language well.
+The MT output will likely be fluent and understandable for a source text written correctly and in fairly standard language.
+The biggest risk is that the recipient loses sense and meaning.
+Text can get distorted, negated, or changed to something irrelevant because of MT.
 It can also be embarrassing.

 The MT from German to English quoted above demonstrates that DeepL can use an idiom, but it cannot know that the whole text is non-translatable (needs to be localized or transcreated).
-Let’s have a look at more examples from legal domain Polish to English.
+Let’s look at more examples from the legal domain of Polish to English.

 Polish to English – distorted meaning